lawrennd/snippets/_information-game/includes/minimal-entropy-density-matrix.md

 In the next part, we will see how these local couplings condition future emergence — and how, as new variables activate, the system builds up layers of interaction structure that eventually resemble effective dynamics.

-It’s clear, coherent, and beautifully in tune with the overall narrative.
-The transition from single-variable flow to emergent joint curvature and the onset of locality is well motivated and naturally leads to the next stage.

 \subsection{Example Continued: Layered Interaction and Emergent Dynamics}